What is a pituitary gland?

 Side effects of treatment for a pituitary tumour

-Your specialist doctor or nurse will explain your treatment and possible side effects.
+Your doctor or specialist nurse will explain your treatment and possible side effects.
 Most side effects are short term and will improve gradually when the treatment is over.
 Some treatments can cause side effects that do not get better.
 These are called long-term effects.
 You may also get side effects that start months or years later.
 These are called late effects.

 Fertility